Battle of Brookvale: Background

 The height of this rivalry came with the two clubs' meetings in the 2007 and 2008 NRL Grand Finals.
 Melbourne defeated Manly 34–8 to win the 2007 title, whilst Manly reversed the result and won by a record 40–0 scoreline in 2008.
-They have also featured in two finals matches, with Melbourne winning both by the scoreline of 40–12 in the 2009 qualifying final and the 2012 preliminary final.
+They have also featured in three other finals matches, with Melbourne winning all three by the scoreline of 40–12 in the 2009 qualifying final, the 2012 preliminary final and the 2021 first qualifying final.

-This was to be the first match attended by David Gallop of either side since suspending Brett Stewart from the first four weeks of the 2009 season for a sexual assault charge for which he would later be exonerated, and since stripping the Storm of two premiership titles and three minor premiership titles for salary cap breaches; extra security was hired for his presence at the game.
+This was to be the first match attended by then NRL chief executive officer David Gallop of either side since suspending Brett Stewart from the first four weeks of the 2009 season for a sexual assault charge for which he would later be exonerated, and since stripping the Storm of two premiership titles and three minor premiership titles for salary cap breaches; extra security was hired for his presence at the game.

+In the preview for the match, the official programme Big League noted that the feud between the teams was "set to reignite," but that there was a "mutual respect between the two clubs".
+Melbourne entered the match on top of the NRL ladder, on a 12-match winning streak, while Manly were in second position having won their three previous matches.

 During the match

 Before the brawl

 Kieran Foran scored the first try of the match for the Sea Eagles early in the first half, after Billy Slater misjudged a ball which had bounced in the Sea Eagles' in-goal area.

-In the 22nd minute of the match, Manly winger David Williams suffered a neck injury, which resulted in play being suspended whilst he was carried off the stretcher.
+In the 23rd minute of the match, Manly winger David Williams suffered a neck injury, which resulted in play being suspended whilst he was carried off the stretcher.
 In stark contrast to what would come later in the game, Billy Slater who had tackled Williams (Williams had hit Slater's chest with the top of his head which caused the injury), realising there was a neck injury, cradled Williams and wouldn't let him move or his Manly team mates move him until the medical staff arrived.